f5devcentral/f5-agility-labs-sslviz/docs/class5/module1/lab4.rst

 .. role:: raw-html(raw)
    :format: html

-Create a new "Cisco Firepower Only" Service Chain
+Create a new "Cisco Firepower" Service Chain
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 You now need to create a new Service Chain containing only the Cisco Firepower TAP service.